Live Workshop Guide · Hands-On AI Training

 An audience question asked: how do I do this when I don't know what tools or data are even out there for the new approach?
 People online are getting data I don't know how to get.

-The live-session answer: two legitimate channels — (1) publicly available, (2) accessible via your logged-in browser.
+The live-session answer: two legitimate channels, (1) publicly available and (2) accessible via your logged-in browser.
 Claude can do both.
 If you don't know the steps, ask Claude to research the steps for you, then become the human in the loop on the result.
-You don't need to know how to do the research; you need to ask Claude to research how to find the research.
+You don't need to know the research method.
+Ask Claude to find it, then review what comes back.

 A live-session frame: "It's almost as loose as that.
 You're working with a very strange new employee that doesn't know your subject matter but is an expert in finding out."